riandyrn/mirsal/docs/api_design/http_api.md

 * ...
 * `msg_4`

-To put it simply this behavior is similar to behavior of common messenger we know today (Whatsapp, Facebook Messenger, etc) when loading the messages in topic.
+To put it simply this behavior is similar to behavior of common messengers we know today (Whatsapp, Facebook Messenger, etc) when loading messages in the topic.

 [Back to Top](#http-api)